grzegorzj/w2l/projectPrompts/5-LAYOUT-AND-POSITIONING.md

   y: 0,
 });

-const columns = new Columns({ // columns are now inside of our container and fill it
+const columns = new ColumnsLayout({ // columns are now inside of our container and fill it
   gutter: "20px",
   count: 3,
   style: // add style like in SVG CSS - this should be a propery of something like StylableObject